MBloom94/Miner-Tracking/README.md

 Show live hashrate of multiple miners on the local network.

-* python Tracker -l --miners INT
+* python Tracker -l --miners/-m INT

 * Tedious plan for telling Tracker how many miners on the network we want to watch.
 Once we know how many we will check config for multiple [Miner#] sections for hosts and ports.
 Then, when Plotter asks Watcher for stats, Watcher will add its stats objs together and return the sum.